 - a.
 In Local Security Policy, expand the Local Policies menu, and then click Audit Policy. - b.
 Double-click Audit account logon events to open the Properties window.
-Click the Explain tab to learn about this security setting.

-c.
-Click the Security Setting tab, and then click the check boxes for Success and Failure.
-Click OK to close the Properties window and apply the security settings.
+Click the Explain tab to learn about this security setting. - c.
+Click the Local Security Setting tab, and then click the check boxes for Success and Failure.
+Click OK to close the Properties window and apply the security settings. - d.

-d.
 Continue modifying the rest of the Audit Policy security settings.
 Click the Explain tab for each and read what it does.
 Click the Success and Failure check boxes in each Properties window.
-After you are done, your Audit Policy configuration should look like the following:

-Step 6: Configure additional Local Policies security settings a.
-In Local Security Policy, click User Rights Assignment under Local Policies to view the security settings.
+Step 6: Configure additional Local Policies security settings

+- a.
+In Local Security Policy, click User Rights Assignment under Local Policies to view the security settings. - b.
-b.
 Although none of the security settings need to be modified to meet the security policy requirements, spend some time viewing the default settings.
-Are there any you would recommend changing?
-Why?